apache/echarts-doc/en/option/component/aria.md

 There should be an `aria-label` attribute on the chart DOM, which can help the disabled understand the content of charts with the help of certain devices.
 The value of the label is:

 ```
-This is a chart of "Source of user access to a site."
-The chart type is a pie chart that indicates the source of the visit.
-The data is - direct access data is 335, mail marketing data is 310, union ad data is 234, video ad data is 135, search engine data is 1548.
+This is a chart about "Source of user access to a site" with type Pie chart named access source.
+The data is as follows: the data of direct access is 335,the data of mail marketing is 310,the data of union ad is 234,the data of video ad is 135,the data of search engine is 1548.
 ```

 The default language is in Chinese, but you can configure it with templates.
 The following document shows how to do it.